codemanas/cm-typesense-docs/docs/tsfwc.md

 `data-title`: Title for the filter

-## Adding WooCommerce widgets to the sidebar
+## Adding additional widgets to the sidebar

 ### Use Case:
 Suppose you want to add default WooCommerce widgets like *Top Rated Products* below the filters